A blue coloured firework going off in sky above castle and street.

 © Cameron Gibson

-Get ready to dance into the New Year with Concert in the Gardens and BRIT and Grammy award-winning sensations, Wet Leg.
-All set to rock Edinburgh into 2026, they’ll be performing a night of infectious anthems, brash guitars, heavy beats and unbridled live muscle to thousands of revellers beneath Edinburgh Castle.
-And, of course, the world-famous Edinburgh’s Hogmanay Street Party will welcome 45,000 revellers into Princes Street, to party their way into 2026 with friends old and new from around the world, all counting down to the spectacular Midnight Moment.
+Then, get ready to dance into the New Year with Concert in the Gardens.
+Past performers include Paolo Nutini, Pet Shop Boys, Pulp and Wet Leg.
+And, of course, the world-famous Edinburgh’s Hogmanay Street Party will welcome 45,000 revellers into Princes Street, to party their way into 2027 with friends old and new from around the world, all counting down to the spectacular Midnight Moment.
 It’s an occasion not to be missed.

 01 January, New Year’s Day, will see a packed programme of free events for young and old.
 The return of the First Footin’ culture trail will welcome artists from across Scotland to perform in landmark buildings, pubs, cafes and venues throughout the city centre.
-For young revellers, Sprogmanay is back for another packed day of family fun.
-Enjoy a bumper afternoon of music, arts, and crafts for all ages, plus the traditional Family Ceilidh event.
+For young revellers, Sprogmanay offers a bumper afternoon of music, arts, and crafts for all ages, plus the traditional Family Ceilidh event.

 Discover more about Edinburgh’s festivals